86Box/docs/usage/statusbar.rst

 |network| Network
 -----------------

-This icon will appear if :doc:`networking <../settings/network>` is enabled.
-No options are available.
+A network icon will appear for each configured :doc:`network card <../settings/network>`.

+* **Connected:** connect this card to its network.
+Network cards with link state detection support will report a disconnected cable if this option is unchecked.

 |sound| Sound
 -------------